openmpf/openmpf-components/cpp/TesseractOCRTextDetection/DICTIONARIES.md

 - Then `eng.unicharset` will first replace the default `unicharset` file for `eng.traineddata`.
-- Afterwards `eng.word-dawg.txt` will be added to the `eng.traineddata` word dictionary using the updated unicharaset file as reference during the wordlist to DAWG conversion step.
+- Afterwards `eng.word-dawg.txt` will be added to the `eng.traineddata` word dictionary using the updated unicharaset file as reference during the word list to DAWG conversion step.

-NOTE: Please be aware that the wordlist to DAWG conversion step may skip/filter out a small subset of select words when generating the initial `*-dawg` files.
+NOTE: Please be aware that the word list to DAWG conversion step may skip/filter out a small subset of select words when generating the initial `*-dawg` files.
 Subsequent conversion between DAWG and text formats will keep remaining words.